 Bridget K. Fullerton

-Ph.D., Rhetoric & Composition, University of Rhode Island
+Ph.D., English, Concentration in Rhetoric & Composition, University of Rhode Island

 M.A., English & Technical Communication, University of North Carolina at Charlotte